-- 4.1 Upon establishment of the Fund and the initial appointment of the Trustee, the Trustee is to ensure that the Fund becomes a Regulated Superannuation Fund under the Superannuation Laws. - 4.2 As soon as practicable the Trustee must take action to, appoint such SMSF Professionals as required including an Auditor, deal with the Regulator and do all things necessary to make the Fund operational as a Complying SMSF including obtaining a Tax File Number, Australian Business Number and establish a bank account. - 4.3 The costs associated with the establishment of the Fund including any establishment of a Corporate Trustee of the Fund shall be a legitimate expense of the Fund and any Member who has incurred such cost shall be reimbursed by the Fund for such cost incurred by that Member.
+- 4.1 Upon establishment of the Fund and the initial appointment of the Trustee, the Trustee is to ensure that the Fund becomes a Regulated Superannuation Fund under the Superannuation Laws. - 4.2 As soon as practicable the Trustee must take such actions, appoint such SMSF Professionals as required including an Auditor, a SMSF Adviser, deal with the Regulator and do all things necessary to make the Fund operational as a Complying SMSF including obtaining a Tax File Number and Australian Business Number. - 4.3 The costs associated with the establishment of the Fund including any establishment of a Corporate Trustee of the Fund shall be a legitimate expense of the Fund and any Member who has incurred such cost shall be reimbursed by the Fund for such cost incurred by that Member.